Previous: Introduction to mmake, Up: Compiling multi-module programs [Contents][Index]

 if some module in the program is stored in a file

-whose name does not match the module name,
+whose name does not match the module name.

-is usually mmc -f *.m
+is still usually mmc -f *.m

 .